After yesterday’s blog on makeup for women, I received many emails from men wanting to know whether they should wear makeup on-camera. YES!

 If you’re shopping in a drugstore, try NYC, Physician’s Formula or Coty Airspun for loose powder.
 For pressed powder in a compact, try Cover Girl or Maybelline.
 Both are available in a wide variety of shades.

 If you’re willing to spend a little more money–and you are brave enough to walk into a MAC makeup store– I highly recommend their Studio Fix Powder Plus Foundation.
-It’s $26.50 and worth every penny.
+It’s marketed as an on-camera makeup for men and women.

 Remember, if you choose an on-camera makeup that adds color to your face, you will also need to put makeup on your neck.
 Otherwise you’ll have have this terrible two tone look i.e. a darker face and a lighter neck.
 Both your face and neck should be the same shade.